LukeCarrier/moodle-ubiquitous/_docs/roles/app.md

 The nginx configuration follows the Debian convention, with per-platform configuration stored in `/etc/nginx/sites-available`.
 These configuration files are symlinked to `/etc/nginx/sites-enabled`, where nginx sources _enabled_ site configuration.
 Each configuration will also source additional configuration from `/etc/nginx/sites-extra/<platform basename>.*.conf`.

-The PHP-FPM configuration emlates this configuration.
+The PHP-FPM configuration emulates this configuration.
 Configuration files are stored in `/etc/php/7.0/fpm/pools-available` and linked to `/etc/php/7.0/fpm/pools-enabled`.

 This configuration facilitates blue/green deployments by simply adding links and reloading the appropriate service.